All Episodes

 You'll not be accomplishing anything in terms of the less use of oil.

-They're they're they're a scam.
+They're a scam.

-Uh the hybrid is the magic car.
+And it's, you know, these do-gooder liberals, the hybrid is the magic car.

-Obama the magic Negro, the hybrid is the magic car.
+Obama, the magic Negro, the hybrid is the magic car.

-Liberals can go buy this car knowing nothing about it, and think they're saving the environment.
+Liberals can go buy this car knowing nothing about it and think they're saving the environment and doing all these wonderful things and, of course, making a difference.

 Well, let me tell you about the difference that you are going to be making.